How to Grow an Apple Tree: 10 Simple Steps

 That’s why dwarf apple tree species are so popular in America.
 With an average height of 10–15 feet, they reach the bearing age faster than their “big brothers”.
 Next, you need to check your area’s hardiness zone.
 The lower it is, the colder the average temperature will be.
 Most apples flourish in USDA zones 3–8 and survive at 40 degrees F. So before you buy the seeds/rootstock, make sure they will tolerate the local climate.

-How to Grow an Apple Tree in 10 Simple Steps
+The 10 Simple Steps on How to Grow an Apple Tree

 1. Find a Spot for the Trees